← Back to search

 What this is, in plain language

-A magnetic resonance scan of a joint in the leg — usually the knee, but also the hip or ankle.
-It produces detailed pictures of soft tissue like cartilage, ligaments, and tendons without using dye.
+A magnetic resonance scan of a leg joint — usually the knee, hip, or ankle — that produces detailed pictures of cartilage, ligaments, and tendons without contrast.

 Why a clinician orders it

-To investigate pain, swelling, instability, or injury that has not improved with rest, therapy, or simpler imaging like X-ray.
+Pain, swelling, instability, or injury that has not improved with conservative care or simpler imaging like X-ray.

 Medical necessity — what insurers usually look at